Zoha Siddiqui ’15

 Alex Mathews '14

 Alex remembers ACDS arts performances, sports teams, student council, and assignments like science fair and policy debates as encouraging her to explore diverse interests and leadership.
 At T.C.
 Williams, a much larger school, Alex carried this approach to learning and confidence to play an active role in classes, build lasting relationships with peers and teachers, and try two varsity sports for the first time, serving as captain for each.
 Building on the ACDS communications foundation, she served as an editor for the TC newspaper and a student reporter for PBS and had the opportunity to interview Chuck Todd of Meet the Press on camera.
 She also founded and co-led the first fundraising effort to fight blood cancers at TC.
-A freshman at Georgetown University, Alex recently was selected to serve on a Student Strategy Team in the Institute of Politics and Public Service, plays club field hockey, and is a member of College Democrats.
+As a freshman at Georgetown University, Alex recently was selected to serve on a Student Strategy Team in the Institute of Politics and Public Service, plays club field hockey, and is a member of College Democrats.
 Alex still counts ACDS classmates among her closest friends.